tytydraco/yessleep/out/A_woman_entered_our_police_station_at_323am_and_begged_to_be_arrested.md

 “I don’t need to protect myself,” she interjected with a hiss, wild eyes locking onto mine. “*I need to protect all of you.*”

 “What’s happening out here, Thatcher?”
-Officer Mandy Bowen asked as she emerged from the office behind me.
+Officer Bowen asked as she emerged from the office behind me.

 I tried my damnedest not to gulp, but the unnerving woman was making it difficult for me.
 “This lady is asking to be arrested, but she says she hasn’t committed a crime.”